mgalloy/knowledge/git.md

 Use the
 [workflow](http://docs.astropy.org/en/stable/development/workflow/development_workflow.html)
-provided by the (insufferably smug) AstroPy people.
+provided by the AstroPy people.

 1. Fork the repository.
 2. Clone the fork to the local machine.